How to Find a Queer Friendly or Gender Affirming Therapist I JED

 • Are you out to your parents or guardians?
 How do you think they’d feel knowing you’re seeking an LGBTQIA-supportive therapist?
 Will they help you find someone?

-• Do you want to find a mental health professional who identifies as LGBTQIA+ or is an ally OK?
+• Do you want to find a mental health professional who identifies as LGBTQIA+?

 • Do you have insurance that will cover some of the cost of therapy?